Class size: 8 students

 One Fish, Two Fish, Red Fish, Blue Fish

 Do you like to eat fish in restaurants, but are scared to cook it at home?
 Or, are you bored of baking salmon with a squirt of lemon, but not sure how to expand your repertoire?
 Come to this class and explore the bounty of the sea available to us in New England.
 You'll learn to find a good fish market in your area, buy the freshest fish, learn all about fish personalities and substitutions, and test fish for doneness.
-We'll make salmon teriyaki, trout in almonds, halibut in sorrel sauce, broiled bluefish, and swordfish Provençal.
+We'll make salmon teriyaki, trout in almonds, cod stew, and swordfish Provençal.
 Note: the dishes vary based on the season and availability of ingredients.
 This class is Paleo friendly.

 French Pastry 101: Pate a Choux